Skip to main content

 Deputy Commissioner, Customer and Compliance Services – Individuals

-A portrait of James Grayson wearing a business shirt smiling against a plain office wall.
+A portrait of James Grayson wearing a white business shirt and black suit jacked smiling against a white void.

 James has been with Inland Revenue for almost 20 years and has worked in a variety of roles, including leading large operational groups and making a significant contribution to Business Transformation.